Pylons/SQLAHelper/docs/model_examples.rst

-``Address`` class with an ``addresses`` table, and an ``Activity`` class with ``activities`` table.  ``users`` is in a 1:Many relationship with ``addresses``.  ``users`` is also in a Many:Many`` relationship with ``activities`` using the association table ``assoc_users_activities``.
-This is the SQLAlchemy "declarative" syntax, which defines the tables in terms of ORM classes subclassed from a declarative ``Base`` class.
-Association tables do not have an ORM class in SQLAlchemy, so we define it using the ``Table`` constructor as if we weren't using declarative, but it's still tied to the Base's "metadata".
+``Address`` class with an ``addresses`` table, and an ``Activity`` class with ``activities`` table.  ``users`` is in a 1:Many relationship with ``addresses``.  ``users`` is also in a Many:Many`` relationship with Association tables do not have an ORM class in SQLAlchemy so we can't use the Declarative syntax for them.
+Instead we define it using the ``Table`` constructor as if we weren't using declarative, but it's still tied to the Base's "metadata".